Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 I'm sorry, intravenous.

-Can we note for a second that they didn't know, and and there's still some speculation whether it was a virus or not?
+Can we note for a second that they didn't know, and there's still some speculation whether it was a virus or not?

-They originally thought it was a cancer, and it was popularly known as gay cancer.
+They originally thought it was a cancer and it was popularly known as gay cancer.

 Can we just refer to it as gay cancer from now on?